Nicolas-Francisco/Web-Applications-course/README.md

 - the _informar.html_ page.
 Here we can send a record of an insect.
 - the _stats.html_ page.
 Here we can see the stats of the insect sighting records.
 This graphs are still photos.

+To run this application, change the credentials of the database called in the .py files (cgi-bin) with the ones you want to use on your own locally, then just run the file _**portada.html**_, which is the main page of this software.

+**Assignment 3 (Tarea 3)**
+---

+On this assignment we extend the previous work, adding a map on the main page of the application and some graphs based on the information saved in the database.

-To run this application, just run the file _**portada.html**_, which is the main page of this software.
+To run this application, change the credentials of the database called in the .py files (cgi-bin) with the ones you want to use on your own locally, then just run the file _**portada.html**_, which is the main page of this software.

 Credits